Tanix98/snake-game/readme.md

 - Background image

 ### Known bugs:
-- Every third game started the snake will increase by two instead of one when eating the first apple
+- Snake body will often increase by two instead of one when eating the first apple
 - Snake cannot collide with the last part of its body
 - Grey wall only spawns as one block

+Icon by <a href="https://freeicons.io/profile/8939">Melvin ilham Oktaviansyah</a> on <a href="https://freeicons.io">freeicons.io</a>